Free shipping over €100 throughout Europe

 A fundamental detail with a view to the search for an increasingly circular economy as well as, in my case, also for the practicality of expeditions where it would be almost impossible to find new material.

-Furthermore, Miss Grape is registered in the European REACH register , for the control and monitoring of chemical substances, with rigid checks on all suppliers in order not to use harmful or prohibited substances.
-A look to the future towards those changes that all companies will be required to adapt to.
+Furthermore, Miss Grape is registered in the European REACH register, for the control and monitoring of chemical substances, with strict controls on all suppliers to ensure they do not use harmful or prohibited substances.
+A look ahead to the changes that all companies will be required to adapt to.

 Another fundamental point is the reduction of trips from production factories to warehouses thanks to the optimization of orders and storage in order to reduce CO2 emissions caused by transport: the logistics sector is, in fact, one of the most impactful in terms of emissions and pollution.
 Significantly reducing transport translates into concrete help for the environmental cause.